patfleming/LccFusionProject/_builder/Cards/Sound_Card-Assembly_Guide.md

 ## Specifications

 The card has the following:

 - Maximum of 4 MP3 devices can be used.
 - Requires a mini MP3 player.
 Supported players are the [DFRobots DFPlayer Mini](https://www.dfrobot.com/product-1121.html) and compatible (MP3-TF-16P player)
 - Only 4-8 ohm speaker(s) can be attached
 - Max of 4 watts of output is provided by player device
-- LCC Fusion Node Bus Hubconnections; GND, 5V, SLA0/SDA0, and SDA1/SCL1 (optional)
+- LCC Fusion Node Bus Hub connections; GND, 5V, SLA0/SDA0, and SDA1/SCL1 (optional)

 In the sections below, are the steps to assemble the card.